superm1/FastFlowLM/docs/benchmarks/llama3_results.md

 > **Note:**
 - The official release of Ryzen™ AI Software limits context length to 2,048 tokens, thus "*NA*" is used in the table (NPU-only mode).
 - The hybrid mode of Ryzen™ AI Software uses iGPU for decoding.
 Its performance is simliar to iGPU (LM Studio).
 Also, it limits context length to 2,048, thus, we did not include hybrid mode for comparison.
-- OOM: Out of Memory
+- OOM: Out Of Memory
+- On systems with more than 32 GB DRAM, longer context lengths are supported.
+FLM supports the full context length available for each model.

 ---